Skip to main content

 Topics unique to the Human Resource Development emphasis track

-• Performance management: how to measure, monitor, and improve employee performance through various techniques, such as performance appraisals and feedback.
+• Performance management: Measure, monitor, and improve employee performance through various techniques, such as performance appraisals and feedback.

-• Employee motivation and engagement: how to create a work environment that fosters engagement and satisfaction.
+• Employee motivation and engagement: Create a work environment that fosters engagement and satisfaction.

-• Leadership and team development: how to build high-performing teams.
+• Leadership and team development: Build high-performing teams.

-• Training and development: how to design and implement training programs.
+• Training and development: Design and implement training programs.

-• Organizational change: how individuals and organizations respond to change, and how to manage change effectively.
+• Organizational change: Learn how individuals and organizations respond to change, and how to manage change effectively.

 Jobs for Psychology majors with a Human Resource Development focus